|Approved by||Senate, 24 June 2015|

 v. ask the Student Records Office to add ‘Result deferred’ immediately to the student’s record until a decision has been reached and, if applicable, a mark awarded

-vi. pass all information relating to the instance to the Manager, Student Administration.
+vi. pass all information relating to the instance to the Head, Student Experience.

 i. determine that a full investigation is to take place as per clause 7 below and refer the matter to the appropriate Pro-Vice-Chancellor (or their nominee), providing a completed Alleged Academic Misconduct Initial Report, or